garykbrixi/evo2/README.md

 To use Evo 2 40B, you will need multiple GPUs.
 Vortex automatically handles device placement, splitting the model across available cuda devices.

-Note that the 7B checkpoints can be run without FP8, thus avoiding the compute capability requirement.
-This can be done by modifying the configs to turn off FP8 and is not officially supported as there are numerical differences.
+**FP8 requirement and checkpoints:** The 7B models are more stable and can be run without FP8 by modifying the config.
+The 40B and 1B models require FP8 on Hopper for accuracy, with reports of lower accuracy on Blackwell.
+Always validate model outputs using the provided test suite after any configuration changes or on different hardware.

 ## Usage